vaibhavshah1234/500-Data-Science-projects-CV-NLP-Deep-Learning-ML-/README.md

 ## 500 + Data Science Projects ( ML, Deep Learning, NLP, Computer Vision)

-*500 AI Machine learning Deep learning Computer vision NLP Projects with code*
+*500 + Data Science, Machine learning ,Deep learning, Computer vision, NLP, Projects with code*

-Follow me on LinkedIn : https://www.linkedin.com/in/ashishpatel2604/
+Follow me on LinkedIn : https://www.linkedin.com/in/vaibhav-shah-704104212/

 ***This list is continuously updated.*** - You can take pull request and contribute.
 All Links are tested and working fine.
 Please ping if any link doesn't work.